go-coldbrew/core/README.md

 import "github.com/go-coldbrew/core"
 ```

-package core is the core module for cold brew and provides the base implementation for Cold Brew\.
+package core is the core module for cold brew and provides the base implementation for Cold Brew.

-The idea behind cold brew is simple\, we want to reuse as many good components that we can by providing only a thin wrapper around them if needed\.
+The idea behind cold brew is simple, we want to reuse as many good components that we can by providing only a thin wrapper around them if needed.

 ### The components in use by cold brew currently are